groboclown/p4ic4idea/plugin/docs/developers/v3-in-progress/architecture.md

 restricted to information about the connection state of a server, so that all projects can share the information, rather than having to rediscover it for themselves.
-It also means that errors such as password problems are only communited to the user once for the entire application (with a big caveat here).
+It also means that errors such as password problems are only communicated to the user once for the entire application (with a big caveat here).

 Project bus error messages are all the other issues, such as file write problems or underlying API errors.
 These errors relate more to the requested action,